HCastano/trustless-bridges-presentation/bridges.md

 - Could show Rialto deployment dashboards next
     - Show them each of the header sync dashboards
     - Then show them the currency exchange dashboard
-- Could do a code walkthrough after that
+- Could do a code walk through after that
     - Show the Eth pallet
     - Then the CE pallet
     - If there's time, talk about the relay